Venture-Coding/Linkedin_Learning/GPT-3.md

 - Simplifying jargons, breaking down text into simpler forms (the ability to differentiate between complex and simple sentences for humans.).
 - Trained on Wikipedia and Common Crawl (HUGE Dataset).
 - Filling missing words, ideas and reasons.
 - 175 bn parameters o_o
+- Great performance on zero-shot and one-shot learning.